rikkit/homepage/README.md

 # Licence

-Feel free to use whatever code in this project you find useful.
+Feel free to use whatever code in this project you find useful, no licence or attribution needed.
 Images and other non-code assets may be licensed differently: please ask if you want to use them.

 # Contact

 Twitter: @rikkilt

 Email: rikki@inflatablefriends.co.uk